7.1.12 Green and biodiverse roofs – including roof gardens

 - be designed with a finished fall at the waterproofing layer of 1:60 (1°) minimum

-- have a certified waterproofing system that is endorsed by the manufacturer as fully suitable to be specified for a Green sustainable roof design
+- have a certified waterproofing system that is endorsed by the manufacturer as fully suitable to be specified for a green sustainable roof design

 - be designed to take account of wind uplift and flotation